Salvo-32/IoT-FirstIndividualAssignment/SecondAssignment/README.md

 The following points address the new structure/diagram of the IoT system and its performance:

 ## How is the deployment of ***multiple sensors*** going to affect the IoT platform
-Deploying multiple [IoT-LAB M3](https://www.iot-lab.info/docs/boards/iot-lab-m3/) boards, each one providing the **same** sensors (temperature and light) as the ones of the first individual assignment, sureley implies a bigger amount of data available.
+Deploying multiple [IoT-LAB M3](https://www.iot-lab.info/docs/boards/iot-lab-m3/) boards, each one providing the **same** sensors (temperature and light) as the ones of the first individual assignment, sureley implies a bigger amount of data available to be handled.
 This aspect leads several advantages and disadvantages.
 ### Advantages of use multiple overlapping sensors
 1. Data quality
    1. Temperature and light are [scalar physical quantities](https://en.wikipedia.org/wiki/Scalar_(physics)) (punctiform) therefore they change according to environmental position, namely with respect to the point in which the sensor performs measurement.